zimm0140/AI-Playground/workflow_requirements_output/workflow_requirements_report.md

 ❌ **Analysis failed**

-- Error: Workflow does not have required structure
+- Error: Workflow does not have required nodes structure

 ### FaceSwapHD.json

 ❌ **Analysis failed**

-- Error: Workflow does not have required structure
+- Error: Workflow does not have required nodes structure

 ### fluxQ4.json

 ❌ **Analysis failed**

-- Error: Workflow does not have required structure
+- Error: Workflow does not have required nodes structure

 ### fluxQ8.json

 ❌ **Analysis failed**

-- Error: Workflow does not have required structure
+- Error: Workflow does not have required nodes structure

 ### Line2ImageHD-Fast.json

 ❌ **Analysis failed**

-- Error: Workflow does not have required structure
+- Error: Workflow does not have required nodes structure

 ### Line2ImageHD-Quality.json

 ❌ **Analysis failed**

-- Error: Workflow does not have required structure
+- Error: Workflow does not have required nodes structure

 ### Video.json

 ❌ **Analysis failed**

-- Error: Workflow does not have required structure
+- Error: Workflow does not have required nodes structure

 ## Recommendations